 One Prevnar dose costs nearly $130 in the U.S. — unaffordable in much of Africa, Asia and Latin America.
 In fact, most new Western vaccines don't reach poor countries for 10 to 15 years.

 To change that, four years ago several countries and the Bill & Melinda Gates Foundation together donated $1.5 billion to develop a tactic that could provide the needed vaccines.
-An additional $1.3 billion was pledged by a public-private partnership called GAVI, formerly the Global Alliance for Vaccines and Immunization, whose members include UNICEF, WHO and the World Bank.
+An additional $1.3 billion was pledged by a public-private partnership, the Global Alliance for Vaccines and Immunization, whose members include UNICEF, the World Health Organization and the World Bank.

-The money was used to start a pilot program that would guarantee steady, high-volume demand for vaccine makers who agree to sell their vaccines for $3.50 each or less to poor countries.
+The money was used to start a pilot program that would guarantee steady, high-volume demand for vaccine makers who agree their vaccines for $3.50 each or less to sell poor countries.
 Experts picked pneumococcal vaccines as the first project.

 Prevnar was launched in Western countries in 2009.
 Pfizer made the first supply agreement for it under the program in 2010, and a second one in 2011.
 Those deals, running through 2023, covered 480 million doses.